advatar/CareKitSample-ParseCareKit/Pods/ParseCareKit/README.md

 ## What version of ParseCareKit Suits Your Needs?
 - (Most cases) Need to use ParseCareKit for iOS13+ and will be using [CareKit](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore`) within your app?
 You should use the [master](https://github.com/netreconlab/ParseCareKit) branch.
 You can take advantage of all of the capabilities of ParseCareKit.
 You should use `ParseRemoteSynchronizationManager()` see [below](#synchronizing-your-data) more details.
-- Need to use ParseCareKit for iOS13+ and will be using [CareKit](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (but you created your own store conforming to the `OCKAnyStoreProtocol`) within your app?
-You should use the [master](https://github.com/netreconlab/ParseCareKit) branch.
-You can still use most of the capabilities of ParseCareKit, but you will be limited to syncing via a "wall clock" instead of "knowledge vectors".
-You should use `ParseSynchronizedStoreManager()` see [below](#synchronizing-your-data) more details.
-- Need to use ParseCareKit for iOS11+ and will be using [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore`) within your app?
-You should use the [carestore](https://github.com/netreconlab/ParseCareKit/tree/carestore) branch.
+- Need to use ParseCareKit for iOS11+ and will be using [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore`) within your app?You should use the [carestore](https://github.com/netreconlab/ParseCareKit/tree/carestore) branch.
 You can take advantage of all of the capabilities of ParseCareKit.
 You should use `ParseRemoteSynchronizationManager()` see [below](#synchronizing-your-data) more details.
 The limitation here is that CareKit and CareKitUI can't be use because they require iOS13.
 - Need to use ParseCareKit for iOS13+ and will be using [CareKit <= 2.0.1](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI <= 2.0.1](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore <= 2.0.1](https://github.com/carekit-apple/CareKit#carekitstore-) (using `OCKStore` or conforming to `OCKAnyStoreProtocol`) within your app?
 You should use the [carekit_2.0.1](https://github.com/netreconlab/ParseCareKit/tree/carekit_2.0.1) branch.
 You can still use most of the capabilities of ParseCareKit, but you will be limited to syncing via a "wall clock" instead of "knowledge vectors".
 You should use `ParseSynchronizedStoreManager()` see [below](#synchronizing-your-data) more details.
+- Need to use ParseCareKit for iOS13+ and will be using [CareKit](https://github.com/carekit-apple/CareKit#carekit-), [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-), and [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (but you created your own store conforming to the `OCKAnyStoreProtocol`) within your app?
+You should use the [wall_clock](https://github.com/netreconlab/ParseCareKit/tree/wall_clock) branch.
+You can still use most of the capabilities of ParseCareKit, but you will be limited to syncing via a "wall clock" instead of "knowledge vectors".
+You should use `ParseSynchronizedStoreManager()` see [below](#synchronizing-your-data) more details.
+It's suggested to map your classes to OCKStore classes instead.

 **Note that it is recommended to use Knowledge Vectors (`ParseRemoteSynchronizationManager`) over Wall Clocks (`ParseSynchronizedStoreManager`) as the latter can run into more synching issues.
 If you choose to go the wall clock route, I recommend having your application suited for 1 device per user to reduce potential synching issues.
 You can learn more about how Knowledge Vectors work by looking at [vector clocks](https://en.wikipedia.org/wiki/Vector_clock).**